-The Presbytery generally meets monthly within Kirkgate Parish Church, Saltcoats and additionally for special purposes.
+The Presbytery generally meets monthly within Ardrossan and Saltcoats Kirkgate Parish Church and additionally for special purposes.
 Full details are listed in the meetings section.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.